This page is new. If you can help in providing more paintings, drawings and photos you’d be happy to share please contact the webmaster here .

 Perhaps his most interesting painting from the point of view of Marske’s history is the painting which now resides in the Government Art Collection and which shows Marske Hall, Clints Hall (before it was demolished), and St Edmund’s Church.
 This painting has an interesting history which is set out here .

 George Cuit’s son (1779-1854), who spelt his name “Cuitt” to distinguish himself from his father, earned a prominent reputation as a prolific engraver.
 He often chose ancient ruins as his subject, and spent much of his career based in Chester.
+In moving to Chester he had followed the close family friend and architect Thomas Harrison (see above).
 He returned to Yorkshire in later life to live near Masham.
 Like his father he was close to the Hutton family.

 David Morgan Rees

 David Morgan Rees wrote a book about Marske and Clints in 2000 called “The Palm of the Dale” .
 Through his permission this website makes use of a large number of the photographs published in that book.
-He also painted many watercolours which have been donated to Richmondshire Museum, and which have not been published elsewhere.
+He also had published a number of watercolours from holidays he had taken in Europe and elsewhere.
+A small collection of unpublished watercolours of the Marske area were donated to Richmondshire Museum in 2022.
+David Morgan Rees died in 2024.